jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 ![example 1]()

-But what does it mean? :unamused: :expressionless:
+But what does it mean all those weird characters? :unamused: :expressionless:

-F
+Before to show the all meaing I'll show you the basic cheat